British Columbia Highway 97C: Route description

 Highway 97C begins near Peachland, at a trumpet interchange on Highway 97 known as Drought Hill.
 The section of Highway 97C east of Merritt is an expressway ranging between 4 and 6 lanes, with a speed limit of 100 km/h.
 The section east of Aspen Grove is a freeway with a speed limit of 110 km/h.
 The road was formerly an expressway with a speed limit of 120 km/h.
 As of more recently, speed limits have been lowered in an effort to combat accidents along the highway.
 Freeway sections along the highway have very few exits along its route.
 Its highest altitude is the Pennask Summit, 1728 m above sea level.
 Highway 97C travels on this freeway 82 km northwest to Aspen Grove, where it converges with Highway 5A.
 This stretch is a four-lane rural arterial highway.
-Highways 97C and 5A share the 24 km long route between Aspen Grove and the Coquihalla Highway at Meritt, where Highway 5A continues northeast and Highway 8 begins.
+Highways 97C and 5A share the 24 km long route between Aspen Grove and the Coquihalla Highway at Merritt, where Highway 5A continues northeast and Highway 8 begins.

 Highways 97C and 8 travel along Nicola Avenue through Merritt and share a 9 km concurrency to Lower Nicola, where Highway 8 continues west to Spences Bridge and Highway 97C diverges north.
 Highway 97C goes north for 42 km to Logan Lake, then northwest for 57 km to Ashcroft on the Canadian National Railway.
 Highway 97C then travels 6 km west from Ashcroft to where it converges with Highway 1, which takes Highway 97C north for its final 5 km to its end at Highway 97 in Cache Creek.